Arcadia Exhibitions Website

 Heinz Hall, Ground Floor

 The mission of Student Health Services, is to provide ambulatory medical services and healthy lifestyle promotion to students in the Arcadia community.
-SHS professional staff includes two Pennsylvania certified registered Nurse Practitioners and a Medical Assistant.
+SHS professional staff includes Pennsylvania certified registered Nurse Practitioners and a Medical Assistant.
 A physician is available for consultations on a weekly basis.

 - Acute Care: Flu, Colds, Allergies, Sprains, and Strains